The Muffin Tops: Plot

-While eating the top off a muffin at J. Peterman's book signing, Elaine tells Mr. Lippman, who is publishing the book, that someone should open a store selling just the tops.
-Lippman starts a business called "Top of the Muffin to You!".
+While eating the top off a muffin at J. Peterman's book signing, Elaine tells Mr. Lippman, who is publishing the book, that someone should open a store selling just the tops, and eventually Lippman starts a business called "Top of the Muffin to You!".
 When the business starts to fail, Lippman asks Elaine for advice in exchange for 30% of the profits.
 She tells him that he must make the whole muffin, then pop the top from the stump, and give the stumps to the homeless shelter.
-But after complaints about the muffin stumps, the shelter refuses to take them.
+However, after complaints about the muffin stumps, the shelter refuses to take them.

 While trying to even out his chest hair, Jerry ends up shaving it all off.
 He worries what his girlfriend Alex will think, until he discovers she is fond of hairless dogs.
 He continues to shave his chest, telling Alex he is naturally hairless.
 Kramer warns Jerry that shaving will accelerate the hair's growth.

 Elaine confesses to Kramer that the stories he sold to J. Peterman were put into Peterman's biography.
 Kramer goes to the book signing, claiming he is "the real Peterman", and is kicked out.
 He then starts conducting "The Peterman Reality Tour" on a school bus for $37.50.
 Kramer asks Jerry and Alex to take the tour.
 Elaine asks Kramer to get rid of the muffin stumps on his tour.
 Kramer prolongs the tour into the night, searching in vain for a dump that will take the stumps.
 As the full moon comes out, Jerry's chest begins itching from hair growth.
 He runs off the bus and into the forest to scratch his chest, howling like a werewolf at the relief.